jcaillon/valet/tests.d/1102-self-build/results.approved.md

 INFO                              ├── ⌜self test⌝.
 INFO     == Summary of the commands ==

-- Number of variables declared: ⌜183⌝.
+- Number of variables declared: ⌜171⌝.
-- Number of functions: ⌜12⌝.
+- Number of functions: ⌜11⌝.
-- Number of commands: ⌜11⌝.
+- Number of commands: ⌜10⌝.
 - Maximum sub command level: ⌜1⌝.

 == List of all the commands ==

 help            Show the help this program or of a specific command. self build      Re-build the menu of valet from your commands. self test       Test your valet custom commands. self update     Update valet using the latest release on GitHub.

 == List of all the hidden commands ==

-self config           	Open the configuration file of Valet with your default editor. self download-binaries	Download the required binaries for valet. self mock1            	A command that only for testing valet core functions. self mock2            	A command that only for testing valet core functions. self mock3            	A command that only for testing valet core functions. self release          	Release a new version of valet. self setup            	The command run after the installation of Valet to setup the tool.
+self config     Open the configuration file of Valet with your default editor. self mock1      A command that only for testing valet core functions. self mock2      A command that only for testing valet core functions. self mock3      A command that only for testing valet core functions. self release    Release a new version of valet. self setup      The command run after the installation of Valet to setup the tool.

 INFO     The command definition variables have been written to ⌜/tmp/valet.d/f501-0⌝.
 SUCCESS  The valet user commands have been successfully built